 These three programs are essential to my post-processing workflow!
 Adobe Bridge is what I use to cull through my photos in a slideshow on a large screen so I can see which photos are clear, in focus, exposed properly, and up to my standard.
 I end up with anywhere from 15-50 images from any given scene and I try to shoot multiple scenes at a time, which means sifting through hundreds of photos.
 I sort through, delete especially bad ones, and rank the final ones on a 1-5 star scale.
 The 4-5 star ranked photos are uploaded into Lightroom for their first round of editing.

 If I need to do any heavy editing (like skin retouches or something that requires a heavier hand than Lightroom), I will use Photoshop.
 For all the images used in this how-to, I did not use Photoshop because Lightroom is a very powerful application on its own!
-Mandy actually tells me she has a Lightroom basics how-to coming soon, so stay tuned for that.
+Mandy has a YouTube video all about Lightroom basics right here.

 For the next section, I only used Bridge to view and import, and then Adobe Lightroom for desktop.
 I changed colors and curves and basic edits all in Lightroom.
 After about 10 attempts of unplugging lights and swirling a light wand around (you’ll see) I ended up with the final result!